nkinnan/esphome-pace-bms/README.md

 -
 Did you read this entire document?
 If not, please do that first to make sure you understand how everything works.
 You might be able to figure it out on your own!

-If you still have an issue, or are seeing some "strange data", you can create an issue report.
-Support will be best-effort, no guarantees.
+If you still have an issue, or are seeing some "strange data" or log output, you can create an issue report.

 Each Configuration Entry in Excruciating Detail
 -